logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/ray_job.md

 Resource allocation for the Driver and Workers can be configured.

 !!! notice "Using the resources in the Ray script"
-    The resources you will configure are for the cluster that will be created when you start a Ray job.
-You can still provide extra configuration later in your script to use the resources in the created cluster using `ScalingConfig` i.e., `ScalingConfig(num_workers=4, trainer_resources={"CPU": 1}, use_gpu=True)`.
+    The resource configurations describe the cluster that will be provisioned when launching the Ray job.
+User can still provide extra configurations in the job script using `ScalingConfig`, i.e. `ScalingConfig(num_workers=4, trainer_resources={"CPU": 1}, use_gpu=True)`.

-* `Driver memory`: Number of MBs to allocate for Driver
+* `Driver memory`: Memory in MBs to allocate for Driver

 * `Driver virtual cores`: Number of cores to allocate for the Driver

-* `Worker memory`: Number of MBs to allocate for each worker
+* `Worker memory`: Memory in MBs to allocate for each worker

 * `Worker cores`: Number of cores to allocate for each worker